dortegadelv/HaplotypeDFEStandingVariation/Programs/ExamplePipeline/README.md

 NumberOfHaplotypesWithTheDerivedAllele - For every variant, there will be this number of haplotypes with the derived allele.

-NumberOfIndependentVariants - How many independent variants will be printed.
+NumberOfIndependentVariants - How many independent variants will be simulated.
 The number of L values will be equal to 2* NumberOfIndependentVariants * factorial (NumberOfHaplotypesWithTheDerivedAllele)/(factorial (NumberOfHaplotypesWithTheDerivedAllele - 2) * factorial (2))

 DemographicScenario - A file containing the demographic scenario simulated.
 This follows the structure of the demographic scenario specified in the PReFerSim manual.
 Make sure that this file is also read by PReFerSimParameterFile1 and PReFerSimParameterFile2.

 ThetaHaplotype - Theta (4Nub = 4 * Population size in the present * mutation rate per base pair * number of bases) of the whole haplotype simulated.
 Note that the variant of interest sits on one end of the haplotype and the L values are the distances from the variant of interest to the first difference between a pair of haplotypes.

-RhoHaplotype - Rho (4Nub = 4 * Population size in the present * recombination rate per base pair * number of bases) of the whole haplotype simulated.
+RhoHaplotype - Rho (4Nrb = 4 * Population size in the present * recombination rate per base pair * number of bases) of the whole haplotype simulated.

 NumberOfSites - Number of sites in the haplotype.

 Example of how to run the script:

 bash CreateManyFrequencyTrajectories.sh ParameterFile_4Ns10.txt ParameterFile_4Ns10_B.txt 1 0.009999999 0.010000001 40 10 PopulationExpansionModel.txt 600 500 250000

+The output of that script will be two files located in the results folder.
+One file is Results/Traj_Identifier.txt  (substitute Identifier with the value of Identifier given to the script).
+That file contains the allele frequency trajectories.
+The other file is Results/Alleles_Identifier.txt which contains the IDs of the alleles that fell inside the frequency interval specified in the script.

 I recommend running the past script with many 'Identifier' numbers many times.
 You need to start from the number 1 and then go up in consecutive order until you get a big number of allele frequency trajectories, probably a number close to 10,000.
 Those trajectories will be sampled with replacement to generate the haplotypic data under the stuctured coalescent model.
 To check the number of allele frequency trajectories you have created run these two commands: